eclipse-edc/Connector/docs/developer/decision-records/2022-09-18-ids-catalog-request-filtering/README.md

 ## Rationale

 In a large scale environment, with multiple EDCs holding the information about hundreds of thousands of `Assets`, instead of looping thought all of the `ContractOffers`, there is a need to narrow the results down to even single offer.
-For example, and
-`Asset` might hold the 'special' type of data (like registry or database) and should be searchable by its type.
+For example, an `Asset` might hold the 'special' type of data (like registry or database) and should be searchable by its type.

 ## Approach